 - 2 teaspoons vanilla extract

-- 3 tablespoons unsalted butter, melted, plus more for frying pan
+- 3 tablespoons unsalted butter melted, plus more for the pan

 - Apple butter or maple syrup for serving (optional)

-- 3. Using the remaining 2 1/2 tablespoons of butter, heat about 1 teaspoon in a large saute pan or skillet over medium heat.
+- Heat about 1 teaspoon butter in a large sauté pan or skillet over medium heat.
 (A nonstick pan is helpful here.)
 Pour 1/4 cup of batter into the pan for each pancake.
-(Depending on the size of the pan, you will want to make about 2 at a time.)
+(Depending on the size of the pan, you'll want to make about 2 at a time.)
 Cook for about 2 minutes, or until bubbles appear on the surface of the cakes and they begin to brown ever so slightly around the edges.
 Flip the cakes and cook on the other sides for about 2 minutes more.
-Remove the pancakes immediately to a serving plate, or set them on a baking sheet to keep warm in the oven (see Note).
+Remove the pancakes immediately to a serving plate, or set them on a baking sheet to keep warm in the oven (see FAQs).
 Carefully wipe the pan with a paper towel, melt another teaspoon of butter, and continue the process with the rest of the batter.

 - To serve, spread the gingerbread pancakes with a layer of apple butter and/or drizzle with maple syrup, if desired.